jeffagit-anto/eea.docker.zope/zope/README.md

 ##  Zope ready to run Docker image

-Docker image for Plone with `plone.recipe.zope2instance` full support (supports all plone.recipe.zope2instance options as docker environment variables).
+Docker image for Zope with `plone.recipe.zope2instance` full support (supports all plone.recipe.zope2instance options as docker environment variables).

 This image is generic, thus you can obviously re-use it within